Quickguides

 • the award goes beyond the scope of the submission to arbitration;

-• the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties;
+• the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties; or

-• the award is not final and binding or has been set aside;
+• the award is not final and binding or has been set aside.

-How it works
+How arbitration works

 Agreement to arbitrate

-• the number of arbitrators; and
+• the number of arbitrators and how they are to be appointed;

 • the procedural rules that will govern the arbitration.

 Drafting an effective arbitration clause is key.
-If the dispute falls outside the scope of the clause, or if the clause is invalid for uncertainty, parties could find themselves before the very national court they hoped to avoid.
-For more information on drafting arbitration agreements see the Ashurst Quickguide on International Arbitration Clauses.
+There should be an unequivocal and clearly defined submission to arbitration.
+If a dispute falls outside the scope of the clause, or if the clause is invalid for uncertainty, parties could find themselves before the very national court they sought to avoid.

 Appointment of the arbitrators